 If we’re unable to verify your identity by the date specified in the email you received, we won’t be able to continue offering you the use of a Venmo balance for making payments.
 You’ll still be able to receive payments and transfer the money you receive out to a bank account.
 You’ll also still be able to make payments to others using a linked debit card, credit card, or bank account.
 You just won’t be able to use money in your Venmo account to make payments.

 How do I verify my identity in the app?

-- In your Venmo app, go to the “You” tab by selecting the single person icon
+- In your Venmo app, go to the “Me” tab tapping your picture or initials

 - Tap the Settings gear in the top right